cayton10/Data_Structures/project_2/README.md

 <strike>Create instances of both in main() to demonstrate your classes work properly.
 For this assignment you do not have to use user input to let the user enter the values; just hardcode the names and abilities (have fun with it) to show your class working.</strike>	20%

-4. Finally, add a function to the Character class called UseAbility.
-It should take 1 parameter of the Character type and apply the current character’s ability (the one calling the function) on the character passed into the function.
+4.	<strike>Finally, add a function to the Character class called UseAbility.
+It should take 1 parameter of the Character type and apply the current character’s ability (the one calling the function) on the character passed into the function.</strike>

 EXAMPLE: